neetjn/pyselenium-js/README.md

 ### Testing

 All module related e2e tests are in the `pyselenium/tests` subdirectory.
 To setup your environment run `make setup`.
-To stand up the mock application, run `make app`.
-This will serve the application on `localhost:3000`.
+To stand up the mock site, run `make app`.
+This will serve the site on `localhost:3000`.
 To run the test suite, use `make tests`.

+The mock site was created using angular.js 1.6, bulmacss, webpack 2.2, and webpack dev server.
+The mocksite was designed to represent a common website layout with responsive capabilities.

 *Note as of this time, tests for the Angular 2 bindings are not yet available.*